slamora/brackets-wiki/Extension-API-Research.md

 #### 5. Allow a generic Node utility module (installed via NPM) to be loaded shell-side
 * Easier to reuse some of our own headless utility code
 * Enables reusing NPM utility modules, if they're headless (no dependencies on Node-only APIs)
-* **Open question:** If we wait too long to do this, does it encourage people to use the cross-extension dependency mechanism to share utility code instead?
-(Which is not really the right model - see discussion of services vs. libraries).

 #### Tabled - not in near future
 * Track API calls so extensions can be made restartless semi-automagically &ndash; Wait & see how extension auto-updating feels with simpler mitigations (e.g. auto-restart, batched update notifications).